‘Sports Illustrated’ Model Samantha Hoopes Is ‘Bringing Sexy Back’ A Week After Giving Birth

-Sports Illustrated Swimsuit model Samantha Hoopes has shared plenty of sultry photos via her Instagram page over the years, but her latest one is a bit different.
-Hoopes recently gave birth to her first child and now she’s sharing an honest and open look at how her body is adjusting post-pregnancy.
+Sports Illustrated: Swimsuit model Samantha Hoopes has shared plenty of sultry photos via her Instagram page over the years, but her latest one is a bit different.
+Hoopes recently gave birth to her first child, and now she’s sharing an honest and open look at how her body is adjusting post-pregnancy.

 Hoopes joked that she is bringing sexy back as she shared a front view and side view of her postpartum belly.
-Samantha had her hair pulled back away from her face and it appears that she went makeup-free for this honest glimpse into her life as a new mother.
+Samantha had her hair pulled back away from her face, and it appears that she went makeup-free for this honest glimpse into her life as a new mother.

 View this post on Instagram